Website quality assurance – How QA a website

 - Discounts are taking off and correctly calculated

-- Shopping cart is updated when editing the items in it.
+- The shopping cart is updated when editing the items in it.

 One of the most important factors in checking an eCommerce website is ensuring the payment process runs smooth and correctly.
 When checking this we use the site as if we were a customer using it to ensure they have the best experience possible; we consider and check: